 The Editors commission leading articles of 800–1000 words and up to ten references.
 A single author is preferred.
 Submissions may be subjected to peer review and the Editors retain the right to alter textual style.

 b) Reviews (including systematic reviews and meta-analyses)

-BJS will consider for publication Cochrane review articles that have been substantially shortened and re-written for a surgical audience, but such submissions must state this on the title page of the manuscript, and copies of the original article must be sent to the Editorial Office for consideration.
-You must be the author of the Cochrance review and must also apply for permission from the Cochrane Library – further information on how to do this is available in the Cochrane Manual7.
+BJS will consider for publication Cochrane review articles that have been substantially shortened and re-written for a surgical audience.
+Such submissions must state this on the title page of the manuscript, and copies of the original article must be sent to the Editorial Office for consideration.
+You must be the author of the Cochrane review and must also apply for permission from the Cochrane Library – further information on how to do this is available in the Cochrane Manual9.
 These articles will be subject to the usual BJS peer-review process and will usually be published only if submitted within 6 months of publication of the Cochrane Review.

 c) Prospective clinical trials